akseshina/nebenan_task/README.md

 ## Data overview

 Let's start by looking at the file.
 It contains information about 20,000 users.
+Each user has at least one non-zero metric value.

 The fields contain a lot of Nulls.
 I assumed that in such cases, the user did not perform specific actions, and their count can be considered as 0.
 For further analysis, I replaced all Nulls in the dataset with zeros.
 I also saved this updated dataset to a new file to make it easier to visualize in Tableau.
 (See the "Fill the dataset with zeros instead of Nulls" section in [the Jupyter Notebook](https://github.com/akseshina/nebenan_task/blob/main/nebenan_task.ipynb))